koaning/lazylines/README.md

 - [ ] some spaCy helpers that can attach specific information in the right format
 - [ ] something that can automate the docs for me
-- [ ] maybe something clever with pydantic?
-I think `foreach` should have that covered though